 We kick off our spring snow goose season in Arkansas.
 Our Arkansas snow goose hunts start near the end of January or beginning of February after the regular duck and goose season closes.
 Good numbers of snow geese winter in Arkansas.
 In addition to these wintering birds large numbers of snow geese migrate through Arkansas from the southern gulf coast states.

-After leaving Arkansas we move to Nebraska.
-We start running our Nebraska snow goose hunt towards the end of February and hunt through mid-March.
-Impressive snow goose numbers and low hunting pressure makes Nebraska an enjoyable place to spring snow goose hunt.
-We hunt the rainwater basin.
-This is a large area that holds millions of snow geese during peak spring migration.
+After leaving Arkansas we move to Missouri.
+We start running our Missouri hunts near Squaw Creek National Wildlife Refuge.
+They begin toward end of February and hunt through mid-March.
+Impressive snow goose numbers stage and migrate through NW Missouri each spring making this an enjoyable place to snow goose hunt.

 Snow Goose Hunt Video

 If you would like a video showing our snow goose hunts we will send you a DVD.
 The title is Snow Flurries 2.
 It was filmed during our 2009 spring season.
 We wanted to give you a feel for exactly what you will experience on an average or better day in the field hunting snow geese with us.
 The vast majority of the DVD was filmed while running our spring snow goose hunts with snow goose hunters like you doing the shooting.